The U.S. Is Helping Iran Fund Chaos in the Middle East

 Photo credit: ATTA KENARE/AFP/GettyImage

-Mark Dubowitz is executive director of the Foundation for Defense of Democracies, where he heads its Center on Sanctions and Illicit Finance.
+Mark Dubowitz is the chief executive officer of the Foundation for Defense of Democracies.

 1Pompeo’s Iran Plan Is a Pipe Dream 282 Shares